kitwong5/NLP_for_job_adv_classification/README.md

 The weighted word embedding model execution findings were not in line with the results from the un-weighted one.
 In the weighted word embeddings, concatenation of the title and description resulted in lowering the model performance.
 The findings showed that adding more information did not able to achieve higher accuracy for modeling with weighted word embeddings.

+# 3)  Web App for Job Advertisement Classification
+Setup Setps: <br>
+- save Fast Text model bbcFT_dvs as descFT.model.wv.vectors_ngrams.npy and place the file inside the '\web_app\code' folder
+- place all files inside the folder '\web_app\code' to your python vitural directory
+- Open cmd, activate python, and cd to your python vitural directory
+- run the follow steps in cmd, to activate the app.py program
+  - set FLASK_APP=app
+  - flask run
+- the web page should available at the follow link: http://127.0.0.1:5000/
+- if file size of 'descFT.model.wv.vectors_ngrams.npy' is too large to save.
+The vector size of FastText model has changed form 300 to 30.